lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 - What filtering options are available?
   - Filter to your clinic or division to see trends for the last two years.

 #### New for _MTL_ 2.0
-- You can now switch between View and filtering options via the dropdown menu in the top-right corner and grey buttons, instead of through the tabs on the Excel spreadsheet.
-We are no longer directly showing an Excel sheet on the splash page.

-- There is no need to use the "Data > Refresh Connections" button anymore and it will not respond as the data pull and refresh workflow has changed.
+- View facility data via the "facility.xlsb" Excel sheet instead of the Splashpage.

 - vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.

-- Patient SSID is no longer asterisked out in the splash page.
+- Patient SSID is no longer asterisked out in the facility data.
 It has been completely removed.
 Please go to the data UI to see Patient SSID information.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/data_ui_splashpage.gif)](#DontLink)